Professional wrestling strikes: Headbutt drop

 A move setting an attacking wrestler jumping or falling down on an opponent, driving their head usually at the opponent's face or midsection.
 The most common variation sets the attacking wrestler standing at the fallen opponent's feet, taking them by the ankles to spread their legs.
 Then the attacker releases the grip as they jump or fall down, delivering the forehead to the opponent's groin.
+Jun Izumida, Santino Marella and Maki Itoh have most famously used this move as a signature move.

 Knee drop

 Samoa Joe delivering a knee drop to Kurt Angle.

 A move in which a wrestler jumps/falls down on an opponent, driving their knee into anywhere on the opponent's body.
 It is often sold as more powerful if the wrestler bounces off the ropes first.
 Ric Flair, Randy Orton and Samoa Joe are examples of wrestlers who use this move.
 A variation sets the wrestler kneeling besides a fallen opponent, then performing a handstand to drive their knee to the opponent's midsection.
+Bruiser Brody famously used this move as one of his finishers.